OpenActuarial/lossmodels/README.md

 | `limited_expected_value(d)` | `E[min(X, d)]` |
 | `excess_loss(d)` | `E[(X − d)₊]`, the expected cost per loss above `d` |

-Moments are returned from the closed-form Klugman expressions and **raise a `ValueError` outside their existence range** (e.g. a Pareto mean with `alpha ≤ 1`), rather than silently returning a wrong or infinite number.
+Moments are returned from closed-form expressions and **raise a `ValueError` outside their existence range** (e.g. a Pareto mean with `alpha ≤ 1`), rather than silently returning a wrong or infinite number.
 A few distributions (inverse Pareto, inverse exponential, log-t) have no finite positive moments, so